 The Rhode Island White Chicken is the white colored variety of one of the most popular breeds of American Chickens, the Rhode Island Red.
 They are extremely useful and productive birds, being outstanding for both meat and egg production.
 Furthermore, their social personality and active dispositions make them a great pet and show bird.
 Also, they are a go-to breed for people interested in raising free-range chickens, as they have superb foraging abilities and strong resistance to illness.

 They lay substantial numbers of brown eggs, which are large and great for human consumption.
 The superior egg laying capabilities of Rhode Island White Hens has spurred countless competitions at state fairs and 4-H clubs around the country.
-The Rhode Island Whties originated in the Rhode Island area and was admitted to the American Class of the Standard in 1922.
-Though they have been out shined by the Rhode Island Red, they are an extremely useful bird and are used to create the popular Gold Sex Link Breed
+The Rhode Island Whites originated in the Rhode Island area and were admitted to the American Class of the Standard in 1922.
+Though they have been outshined by the Rhode Island Red, they are an extremely useful bird and are used to create the popular Gold Sex Link Breed.

 The Rhode Island White Chicken is truly American in nature.
 Having been developed in Rhode Island from European ancestors, this breed has immensely contributed to the development of standard American poultry.